javaee/jms-spec/pages/JMS20PublicDraft.md

 # JMS 2.0 Public Review Draft

 The JMS 2.0 Public Review Draft is now published.
-The specification and API documentation may be downloaded from the JCP website [ http://jcp.org/aboutJava/communityprocess/pr/jsr343/index.html here].
+The specification and API documentation may be downloaded from the JCP website [here](http://jcp.org/aboutJava/communityprocess/pr/jsr343/index.html).
 The formal review period began on 3 January 2013 and ends on 4 February 2013.

-In addition the API documentation may be browsed online [http://jms-spec.java.net/2.0-PublicDraft/apidocs/index.html here].

   * Comments are invited**.
 You can either send email to the JMS spec  [mailto:users@jms-spec.java.net user list] (you will need to subscribe first: see [http://java.net/projects/jms-spec/pages/Home#Mailing_lists_connected_to_the_jms-spec.java.net_project how to  subscribe]) or you can send your comments directly to the specification lead,  [mailto:nigel.deakin@oracle.com Nigel Deakin].